Badshah (rapper): Personal life

+In 2026, Badshah married actress Isha Rikhi which was disclosed by Rikhi's mother through an Instagram post and later confirmed by Rikhi herself.
+They divorced in the same year.

 Badshah has also ventured into the hospitality industry with several diverse dining experiences.
-He co-owns Dragonfly Experience in Delhi and Mumbai, and has launched three upscale restaurants in Chandigarh — Sago Spice Symphony, Seville, and Sidera.
+He co-owns Dragonfly Experience in Delhi and Mumbai, and has launched three upscale restaurants in Chandigarh; Sago Spice Symphony, Seville, and Sidera.
 In 2025, he also introduced Badboy Pizza, a QSR brand in Mumbai.